Tai-Pham-2002/Smartphone_Consultant/README.md

 # Smartphone Consultant
 Smartphone consultant is an AI-powered agent designed to enhance the online shopping experience by providing personalized product recommendations.

-# **Smartphone Consultant**
-Redifining the concept of Online shopping customer experience with agentic AI.

 ---

 # Overview